Introduction

 Final Adjustments and Touch-Ups

-- Trim Work: Add trim or moldings where needed to cover gaps between cabinets and walls.
+- Trim Work: Add trim or molding where needed to hide gaps between the cabinets and walls.

-- Door Adjustments: Use hinge adjustments to align doors horizontally and vertically, creating a uniform look across all cabinets.
+- Door Adjustments: Use hinge adjustments to align doors to adjust doors both horizontally and vertically.
+This will help everything look neat and tidy.

 - Hardware Installation: Attach handles, knobs, or pulls as one of the last steps to avoid any issues during installation.